 Machine Learning Forecasting is attracting an essential role in several significant data initiatives today.
 Year ago, I have mentioned machine learning as top 7 future trends in supply chain.
 Big retailers, Supply chain, and logistics experts are using Machine Learning Forecasting to aid improve customer engagement and produce more precise demand forecasts better than traditional forecasting techniques.
+In addition to that, the concept of forecasting is taken up by a lot of institutes which provide machine learning course to aspirants.
+This incorporation has propelled a lot of deserving candidates to do good in the niche where they are in.
 They can also use Machine Learning Forecasting to expand into new sales channels, improve customer service, reduce inventory and improve productivity.

 There are many good reasons why demand forecasting is important.
 However, putting a reliable forecast for any business is collaborative efforts sharing across the supply chain with distorted demand signals, as demonstrated in the picture below.
 According to Premkumar (2000) Therefore could be a number of factors which could hinder successful supply chain collaboration, like: